How to Skip the 6-Month Pricing Plateau at $40K–$70K: The Early Reset That Adds $15K–$25K Monthly

 Price your first 5–10 clients at 70% of the market rate, and frame it explicitly as test pricing that will increase.

-• 70% is the sweet spot: enough discount to overcome the lack of proof, not so low you’re signaling desperation or attracting bottom-feeders.
+Don’t drop to 40–50% of market—you’ll attract clients who only care about price.
+Around 70% is the sweet spot: low enough to overcome lack of proof, not so low you signal desperation or pull in bottom-feeders.

 The critical part is to communicate the test pricing explicitly in every proposal and contract.